joernkuhlenkamp/hadoop-training/exercises/2/README.md

-# Exercise 1 - Word Count
+# Exercise 2 - MapReduce

 ## Setup
 Start the cluster.
 Log into the `namenode` container: